Topics Map > DOCUMENT TYPE > User Procedure

 - Employees need to provide accurate Coordination of Benefits (COB) information (Other Health Insurance) when enrolling in HDHP/HSA.
 Employees may be enrolled in plans that they actually are not eligible for due to missing other health insurance or medicare information.

 - Employees can update their Other Health Insurance information via Self Service.
-BN - Self Service Updating Other Health Insurance Information
+Updating Other Health Insurance Information Using Self Service in HRS

 - Benefit Administrators can update Other Health Insurance information for an employee.
-BN - Entering and Updating Benefits Personal Data
+Entering and Updating Benefits Personal Data in HRS

 - UWSS Benefits Team will communicate with Benefit Administrators if employee COB information is missing or incomplete.